vmware-archive/push-android/README.md

 by looking at the `BACKEND_REGISTRATION_REQUEST_URL` string value in `Const.java`.
 The intent is to change this value to point to a production server when it is available.

-Push Simple Demo Application
+Push Demo Application
 ----------------------------

-The Push Simple Demo Application is an example of the simplest application possible that uses the Pivotal Mobile Services Suite
-Push Client SDK.
+The Push Demo Application is an example of the simplest application possible that uses the Pivotal Mobile Services Suite Push Client SDK.
 At this time, it only demonstrates how to register for push notifications.

 This demo application registers for push notifications in the Activity object in order to make it easier to display the output on the screen.
 It is probably more appropriate for you to register for push notifications in your Application object instead.

-This application is set up to receive push messages via the `MyPivotalMSSRemotePushLibBroadcastReceiver` class.
+This application is set up to receive push messages via the `PushService` class.
 These messages are not displayed in the activity window, but they will display a status bar notification.

 Push Sample Application